sergigon/newspaper/README.md

 	>>> import nltk
 	>>> nltk.download()

 Then an installation window appears.
 Go to the 'Models' tab and select 'punkt' from under the 'Identifier' column.
 Then click Download and it will install the necessary files.

+Feedparser Installation:

+$ sudo pip install feedparser

+Html2text Installation:

+$ sudo pip install html2text